-Cherry-pick the changes from the master branch, at least including the release notes commit.
+If you are adding changes from master to an existing release branch, cherry-pick the changes from the master branch, at least including the release notes commit.
 Version updates of dependencies are not generally applied to the release branch, except in case of known important bugs or security issues.

 Ensure the version is correct/updated in

 Tag the new release with git (git tag v<version>), and push the tag (git push origin v<version>).

 Your source archive and built distribution are now in

 If this is not a pre-release, upload to PyPI with

 If this is a new minor release (x.y), create a new branch for it.